Whatsapp Icon

 • Stay Connected: Maintaining a support network of friends and family can provide a much-needed sense of normalcy and emotional upliftment.

-• Seek Professional Help: Consulting with a counselor or therapist who specializes in working with cancer patients can offer strategies to manage stress, anxiety, and depression.
+• Seek Professional Help: Consulting with a counsellor or therapist who specializes in working with cancer patients can offer strategies to manage stress, anxiety, and depression.

 • Mindfulness and Relaxation Techniques: Practices such as meditation, yoga, and deep-breathing exercises can help alleviate emotional distress, promoting a sense of peace and well-being.

-• Engage in Enjoyable Activities: Finding hobbies or activities that bring joy can be a therapeutic escape from the rigors of treatment.
+• Engage in Enjoyable Activities: Finding hobbies or activities that bring joy can be a therapeutic escape from the rigours of treatment.

 Support for Family Members